jkoschma/genexplain-platform/docs/source/Analyze_regulatory_regions.md

 ![](media/4be066f3c65d99b2fcf74faf062ed913.png)

-.
-Please refer to Section 20.1.4.1 for details on this individual analysis method.
+Please refer to the individual analysis method description for the method search for enriched TFBSs.

 Motifs with an enrichment of \>1.0 fold serve as a basis for constructing a specific profile, and this profile is run on the promoters of the input gene